-We find that six out of 24 state SFRs significantly increased per capita state education expenditures at the p < 0.05 level in the years following their first reform and thus are included in our selected analytic sample.
-We display the ridge ASCM effect estimates of SFRs on per pupil, as well as per capita, base elementary-secondary education expenditures for these six state SFRs graphically in Figure 2.
+We find that six out of 24 state SFRs significantly increased per capita state education expenditures at the p < 0.05 level in the years following their first reform; therefore, they are included in our selected analytic sample.
+We display the ridge ASCM effect estimates of SFRs on per pupil, as well as per capita, elementary-secondary education expenditures for these six state SFRs graphically in Figure 2.
+For presentation purposes, we plot point estimates using 90 percent confidence intervals in Figure 2, given that annual dynamic effects are less precise that the average of these effects.
 The six state SFRs include Vermont's Brigham v.
 State (FY 1997); Michigan's Proposal A (FY 1994); New Hampshire's Claremont School District v.
 Governor [Claremont I] (FY 1994); Kansas' School District Finance and Quality Performance Act (FY 1992); Arkansas' Lake View v.
 Huckabee and the Equitable School Finance System Act [Act 917] (FY 1995); Maryland's Bradford v.
 Maryland State Board of Education (FY 1997); and New Jersey's Abbott v.
 Burke II & the Quality Education Act (FY 1991).

 As Table 2 shows, there is variation in the timing of SFRs and in their effects on state education spending.
-The fiscal year of the six SFR reforms ranged from 1992 (Kansas) to 1997 (Maryland and Vermont).
+The fiscal year of the six SFR reforms ranged from 1992 (Kansas) to 1997

+(Maryland and Vermont).
 The average effect of a state SFR on state education spending ranges from a high of \$5,553 per pupil (\$914 per capita) in Vermont to a low of \$479 per pupil (\$77 per capita) in Maryland.